A Look "Under The Hood"

 So what does that mean to your scoring range performance?

-Very simply, because the Edison Forged wedge puts much more mass behind the ball when you make contact high on the face or out on the toe, you get a more efficient transfer of energy -- which translates to more distance on your mis-hits.
+Very simply, the Edison Forged wedges put much more mass behind the ball when you make contact high on the face or out on the toe.
+So, you get a more efficient transfer of energy -- which translates to more distance on your mis-hits.
 And that makes your "not-so-good" shots end up more like your best ones.

 Edison Forged vs. "The New Stuff"

 Behind the striking surface, however, is where the big difference lies.
 Our next cut was to dissect the impact zone horizontally at a point 24mm up from the leading edge; our research indicates this is the center of most recreational golfers' impact pattern (and the point where we measured center hits in our robotic testing).

 These comparative dissections show how the Edison Forged wedge allocates the mass very differently above and below the impact zone, creating a differential of almost 34 grams, compared to a gram or less in either of the others.

 In engineer-speak, this equalizes the smash factor across a much larger area of the face, in order to preserve impact efficiency on off-center impacts.
 To you, the result is very simple -- it makes your not-so-good shots turn out a lot more like your best ones . . .

 At its very core, any club's forgiveness and distance control are all about "smash factor" consistency . . . and no other wedges even come close to equalizing it across the face like the Edison Forged wedges.